 Saint Patrick’s Day Parade Carlow 2015

-The parade will be led by a colourful party from the Reserve Defence Forces.
+The parade will be led by a colorful party from the Reserve Defence Forces.
 Local dignitaries will view the parade from the review stand outside Teach Dolmain, Tullow Street.
-Participating bands include the Presentation School Band, the Killeshin Pipe Band and St. Brigid’s Athy and District Pipe Band.
-Sporting clubs, voluntary organisations, dance groups as well as schools, stage societies and the business community are all getting behind this year’s parade as walking groups or festive floats.
-Local traders and the business community will have shop windows and premises decked out in festive colours and displays and in keeping with the global project of greening public buildings across the five continents on St. Patrick’s Day local landmarks will go all green for the festival weekend.
-The Carlow parade will assemble from 2.30 p.m. with the parade moving off at 3.30 p.m.
-Walking groups will gather in Penneys Carpark while floats and vehicles will line up on Burrin Street which will be closed to through traffic from 2.30 p.m. on the day.
-Upon departure of the parade from Penny’s, it turns right onto Kennedy Avenue, up Barrack Street, down the length of Tullow Street, left onto Burrin Street and then left again onto Kennedy Avenue to finish up where it started outside Penny’s. (source Catrow Tourism).
+Participating bands include the Presentation School Band, the Killeshin Pipe Band, and St. Brigid’s Athy and District Pipe Band.
+Sporting clubs, voluntary organizations, dance groups as well as schools, state societies, and the business community are all getting behind this year’s parade as walking groups or festive floats.
+Local traders and the business community had shop windows and premises decked out in festive colors.
+And displays and in keeping with the global project of greening public buildings across the five continents on St. Patrick’s Day local landmarks will go all green for the festival weekend.